cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           1.590637
    Example:
-       Compute the Bessel function of the first kind for order 1 and value 3.0
+       Compute the Modified Bessel function of the first kind for order 1 and value 3.0

        .. code-block:: CSharp